gurjeetsinghvirdee/gurjeetsinghvirdee/README.md

 <!---------------------------------------------------- ABOUT ME ---------------------------------------------------------------->

-### 🚀I'm Passionate about crafting immersive digital experiences and contributing to cutting-edge projects across various domains.
+### 🚀 I'm Passionate about crafting immersive digital experiences and contributing to cutting-edge projects across various domains.

 💼 **Professional Experience**:
 - **MERN Stack Expertise**: Proficient in building robust web applications using the MERN (MongoDB, Express.js, React.js, Node.js) stack, leveraging the power of JavaScript throughout the development lifecycle.